ktonge/Mission-to-Mars/README.md

 # Mission To Mars
 ## Module 11 Challenge

-The purpose of this challenge was to get comfortable with pulling information using splinter, webdriver, and html.
+The purpose of this challenge was to get comfortable with web scraping.